DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/switch-frames.md

 * ![Action icon](../../../../images/actions/action-switch-to-iframe-icon.svg) [Switch Context to Iframe](#switch-context-to-iframe)
 * ![Action icon](../../../../images/actions/action-switch-to-main-window-icon.svg) [Switch Context to Main Window](#switch-context-to-main-window)

+When you interact with an iframe on the webpage during recording, TestCafe Studio automatically adds the **Switch Frames** actions to the test.

 ## Switch Context to Iframe

 The **Switch Context to iframe** action switches the test's browsing context to a specified iframe.
 TestCafe Studio performs the subsequent test actions in this iframe until reaches the [Switch Context to Main Window](#switch-to-main-window) action in the test.